Fermionic systems for quantum information people: Fermionic tensors

 where $\xi$ is the unordered partition consisting of the parts of the ordered partition $\ord{\xi}$.
 (For the proof, it is enough to consider the case $\f{A}_X=\bigotimesf_{j\in X}\f{A}_{\{j\}}$, since the elementary fermionic tensors span $\f{\mathcal{A}}_X$.
 Then, applying \eqref{eq:specialsingle}, \eqref{eq:TPfpAssoc}, \eqref{eq:specialsingle} again and \eqref{eq:TPfAssoc}, we have

 where \eqref{eq:TPfpAssoc} could be applied because of the special form of the partition $\ord{\xi}$.)
-That is, the fermionic tensorial and the algebraic products coincide, $\f{\Lambda}_{\ord{\xi}}=\IIdf_Y$, \emph{for these very special partitions,} which are always considered in the literature.
+That is, the fermionic tensorial and the algebraic products coincide, $\f{\Lambda}_{\ord{\xi}}=\IIdf_Y$, \emph{for these very special partitions,} which are usually considered in the literature.
 For more general partitions, which contain mode subsets of non-neighboring modes or which are ordered differently than the Jordan--Wigner ordering, the fermionic tensorial and the algebraic representations are different, and $\f{\Lambda}_{\ord{\xi}}$ is nontrivial.

+Note that if the number of modes is larger than two, then it is not possible to give an ordering with respect to which all partitions have mode subsets containing consecutive modes.
+(This holds also for qubits, however, it does not cause any difficulty there.)
+This may happen also when only some particular partitions are considered, which are relevant in some sense.
+For example, in the case of fermionic topological codes \cite{Gu-2014}, when bipartitions given for all plaquettes by the plaquette and its complement are considered; or in the case of $2$-separability, when it is enough to consider all the bipartitions (or in a coarsened case, when six modes, three spatial positions with two spin directions, only spatial partitionings are considered \cite{Johansson-2016b}); or in the case of the more general $k$-producibility, $k$-partitionability, $k$-stretchability, or general Level~II notions of partial entanglement or partial correlation \cite{Szalay-2015b,Szalay-2017,Szalay-2018,Szalay-2019} of fermionc modes \cite{Szalay-2017,Brandejs-2019}.

 The property \eqref{eq:algfstuff} explains how the fermionic tensor product ``reorders'' the one-mode operators in a product.
 In this way, the fermionic tensor product is in accordance with the \emph{fixed} Jordan--Wigner ordering of the modes $1,2,\dots,L$.
 About this, we have

 illustrating the operator reordering by $\f{\Lambda}_{\ord{\xi}}$ for general $\ord{\xi}$.
 (The proof of this is that the left-hand side by \eqref{eq:algfstuff} and \eqref{eq:GammafTPf} is